DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 - Double-click an appointment to open the appointment editing form;
 - Click an appointment to invoke its tooltip, and then click Edit in the tooltip to open the appointment editing form;
 - Drag an appointment to another cell to reschedule it.
 This functionality requires the [DragDropProvider](../reference/drag-drop-provider.md) plugin;
-- Extend or shorten an appointment by dragging its top or bottom (left or right for horizontal appointments) border.
+- Drag an appointment's top or bottom border (left or right border for horizontal appointments) to change the appointment's duration.

 ### Delete an Appointment